Contrastive learning of extragalactic stellar streams. Sculpting a latent space of representations with DES DR2 photometry: Results

 \subsection{Saliency maps}

-We first probe the NNCLR encoder's attention to features within the image cutouts by using the gradients of the model output with respect to the input \citep{Simonyan2014, Adebayo2018}.
+We first probed the features considered by the NNCLR encoder within the image cutouts using the gradients of the model output with respect to the input \citep{Simonyan2014, Adebayo2018}.
 Figure \ref{fig:3:saliency_maps_averaged} demonstrates the saliency maps obtained via the gradients of the model outputs of each model (trained separately on tiered-sigmoid-scaled and arcsinh-scaled images), averaged across the entire DES DR2 subset.
 As described in Section \ref{subsec:saliency_maps}, we observe the maximum gradients across the color channels of the input space to encapsulate the overall implicit attention of the models.

 \begingroup \endgroup